Talking About Mental Health: November 2019

 - Make a game of identifying all the sounds you hear outside

-Jenny Marino is the Mental Health Lead for Upper Grand District School Board
+Jenny Marino, Mental Health and Addictions Lead for the Upper Grand District School Board